polyphony-chat/docs/docs/Protocol Specifications/core.md

-sc->>aa: List of keys to verify + challenge string (Key trial) aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B ab->>sc: Request message re-signing<br/>for Alice A's messages sc->>ab: List of old messages<br/>(including old signatures + certificates) ab->>ab: Verify that Server C has not<br/>tampered with messages by<br/>checking old signatures with own keys ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed
+sc->>aa: List of keys to verify + challenge string (Key trial) aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B sc->>aa: Re-signing of messages for Alice B allowed loop Do, while there are messages left to be re-signed ab->>sc: Request message re-signing<br/>for Alice A's messages sc->>ab: Batch of old messages,<br/>including the signatures + actor certificates
+    Note over ab: The client should fetch missing information<br/>such as missing ID-Certs or server public keys<br/>needed to validate the messages from the<br/>corresponding servers, if applicable ab->>ab: Verify that Server C has not<br/>tampered with messages by<br/>checking old signatures with own keys ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed sc->>ab: Acknowledge successful re-signing of batch end
 ```

 *Fig. 7: Sequence diagram depicting the re-signing procedure.*

-Actors must not be able to re-sign messages, to which they cannot prove signature-key ownership of.
-Servers must verify the following things:

-- The new signature matches the messages' contents and is valid
-- The ID-Cert corresponding to the new signature is a valid ID-Cert, issued by the correct home
-  server

-The amount of keys that can be used to re-sign messages must not exceed the amount of keys sent in
-the servers' key trial, but can be less.

 ### 7.3 Moving data